Neuroscience (Integrated Program)

 About the Integrated Program in Neuroscience

-A prospective graduate student may identify a supervisor from one of several research streams, spanning the full spectrum of neuroscience research.
+A prospective graduate student must identify a supervisor, selecting from one of several research streams which span the full spectrum of neuroscience research.
 A student with a bachelor's degree may apply to the M.Sc. program; it is common to transfer to the Ph.D. program if suitable progress is made.
 Students with M.Sc. degrees may apply directly to the Ph.D. program.
-As of 2010, IPN also offers a Ph.D.
+IPN also offers a Ph.D.
 Rotation program each September.

-- Students are required to submit a written thesis proposal (at the end of their first year for M.Sc. students, and at least one month prior to the Candidacy Examination for Ph.D. students).
-This document must state the hypothesis being tested, the relevant literature, and a summary of the methods that will be used to address the research question.
-This proposal will then be orally presented to the student's Advisory Committee, which will review the written proposal and communicate its recommendations to the student.
+- Students are required to submit a written thesis proposal (18 months after the start of the program for M.Sc. students, and at least one month prior to the candidacy exam for Ph.D. students).
+This document must state the research question, present the hypothesis being tested, review the relevant literature, summarize the methodology used, and present the research data to date.
+This proposal will then be orally presented to the student's Advisory Committee members, who will review the written proposal and communicate their recommendations to the student.